Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 **Go back one commit**

 1. `$ git reset HEAD~`
    - This command moves the HEAD back one commit but leaves changes associated with that commit preserved on disk.
 This is equivalent to passing the `--soft` tag which is the default behavior.
-If you want to revert the repo's state on disk back to the way it looked with the previous commit, pass the `--hard` flag with the command.
+If you want to revert the repository's state on disk back to the way it looked with the previous commit, pass the `--hard` flag with the command.
 2. *do stuff to files*
 3. `$ git add .`
    - Re-add all changes in tracked files.
 4. `$ git commit -m '<message>'`
    - New commit message for the corrected commit.

 **Untrack an already tracked file after modification**